 In brief, the UC libraries are providing funding to help cover open access publishing fees for UC authors who publish with JMIR Publications.
 This agreement has two goals: (1) to support UC’s mission as a public university and advance the global shift toward sustainable open access publishing by making more UC-authored publications open to the world, and (2) to make the author choice to publish with a native open access publisher an affordable and attractive option.

 JMIR Publications charges authors whose articles are accepted for publication a fee in order to cover the costs of publishing its journals (JMIR calls this charge an “article processing fee” or APF).
-Under the new UC agreement, the UC libraries will pay at least the first $1,000 of the APF for all articles with a UC corresponding author that are accepted or submitted for publication between December 23, 2019 and December 31, 2021.
+Under the UC agreement, the UC libraries will pay at least the first $1,000 of the APF for all articles with a UC corresponding author that are accepted or submitted for publication between December 23, 2019 and December 31, 2022.
 If there’s any remaining balance due on the APF, JMIR’s payment system will ask UC authors if they have grant funding available to cover the balance.
 (This cost-sharing model is designed to enable the UC Libraries to stretch their available funds and help as many authors as possible.)
 If an author does not have grant funds to cover that difference, the UC libraries will pay the entire APF on their behalf, ensuring that lack of research funds does not present a barrier for UC authors who wish to publish in JMIR’s open access journals.

 For more information, see the “Agreement Basics” section of our FAQ.